K. Edward Smith

 K. Edward Smith Live

-Smith’s music has been described as “refreshingly eclectic alt-folk” (The Slow Music Movement) and fans can hear echoes of artists like John Prine, Nick Cave, Iron & Wine, and Tom Waits.
+Smith has released two studio albums and numerous singles as a singer/songwriter since 2019.
+His solo music has been described as “refreshingly eclectic alt-folk” (The Slow Music Movement) and fans can hear echoes of artists like Amigo the Devil, John Prine, Nick Cave, and Iron & Wine.

 K. Edward Smith press kit